GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 February 9, 2022

+{% Aside 'warning' %}

+This change did not fully address the underlying issue.
+We will share another update when we are confident that native messaging ports are behaving as intended.

+{% endAside %}

-Connecting to a native messaging host using `chrome.runtime.connectNative()` in an extension's service worker will keep the service worker alive as long as the port is open.
+Connecting to a native messaging host using `chrome.runtime.connectNative()` in an extension's service worker should keep the service worker alive as long as the port is open.

 ### Chrome 100: omnibox.setDefaultSuggestion() supports promises and callbacks {: #m100-omnibox-setdefault }